postmodern/dm-visualizer/README.md

 * Safely loads the models of a project.
 * Supports using [Gem Bundler](http://gembundler.com/).
 * Generates GraphViz diagrams for a project:
-  * Supports Relational or Schema diagrams.
+  * Supports generating Relational and Schema diagrams.
-  * Supports PNG and SVG output.
+  * Provides PNG and SVG output.
-  * Provides Rake tasks for both Ruby libraries and Rails3 apps.
+  * Provides Rake tasks for both Ruby libraries and dm-rails apps.
 * Supports DataMapper >= 1.0.0.

 ## Examples

-Add the `dm:doc:graphviz` rake task to a Ruby library:
+Add the `dm:doc:graphviz` rake tasks to a Ruby library:

     require 'dm-visualizer/rake/graphviz_task'
     DataMapper::Visualizer::Rake::GraphVizTask.new(